expressjs/expressjs.com/astro/src/content/api-reference/en/5x/app-render.md

 ---
 title: app.render
-description: Returns the rendered HTML of a view via the `callback` function.
-It accepts an optional parameter
+description: Returns the rendered HTML of a view via the callback function.
+It accepts an optional parameter that is an object containing local variables for the vie
 menuTitle: app.render
 ---